 - 170. Notwithstanding his personal legal obligations (as specified by Order Paragraphs 40 and its subparagraphs (a)-(d)) as TUI's President and Executive Vice President with actual notice of the Order, Danaher failed to ensure Corporate Defendants' compliance with the Order, despite having the authority to do so and knowledge or reckless disregard of the Consent Order violations committed by Corporate Defendants. - 171.
 In fact, Danaher, along with others, determined that complying with the Order would reduce TUI's revenue and created a plan to delay or avoid implementation of the requirements of Paragraph 40 of the Order.
-Among other things, shortly after the Effective Date, Danaher determined that using the affirmative selection checkbox required by Order Paragraph 40(b)(i) in connection with Negative Option enrollments resulted in fewer enrollments into TU Credit Monitoring and therefore lower revenue.
-Danaher instructed TUI to cease using the checkbox in Affiliate marketing, leading to millions of enrollments that violated the Order.
+For example, among other things, shortly after the Effective Date, Danaher determined that using the affirmative selection checkbox required by Order Paragraph 40(b)(i) in connection with Negative Option enrollments resulted in fewer enrollments into TU Credit Monitoring and therefore lower revenue.
+In or about March or April 2017, Danaher instructed TUI to cease using the checkbox in Affiliate marketing, leading to millions of enrollments that violated the Order. - and deceived by Corporate Defendants' marketing after the Effective Date.
+Specifically, Danaher received reports of consumer complaints, refund requests, and credit-card chargebacks (consumer disputes about charges) reflecting consumers' confusion as to why TUI charged them for indefinite paid credit monitoring subscriptions, consumers' difficulty canceling their subscriptions, and other complaints.
+Danaher also received similar communications from consumers who obtained executives' contact information and sought help directly from them.
+Nevertheless, Danaher knowingly or recklessly failed to require TUI to comply with the Order by ensuring its marketing of Credit-Related Products was neither confusing nor deceptive.

-COUNT I: VIOLATIONS OF THE ORDER (CORPORATE DEFENDANTS)
+COUNT I: VIOLATIONS OF THE ORDER

+(CORPORATE DEFENDANTS)